ABLA Homes: Cross Ashland

 Just west of the ABLA's was a small neighborhood affectionately known as "'cross Ashland," named for the southern twang where many residents of the downtown and the projects pronounced its location.
 Bordered by Ashland Ave. to the east, Western Ave. on the west, the 15th Pl. train tracks to the south and Roosevelt Rd. on the north.
 This area originally went as far north as Polk, pre-dating the Medical district.
 Many black and Jewish people lived in the area through much of the 20th century until the late sixties when most Jews, Poles, and Italians moved away.
 Cross Ashland also extended east all the way to Halsted.
-Before the ABLA homes were constructed many black people worked at the various rail yard companies at 15th St. before the companies all moved to foreign lands and the suburbs.
+Before the ABLA homes were constructed, many black people worked at the various rail yard companies at 15th St. until the companies all moved to foreign lands and the suburbs.
 They were proud to leave the oppressive south and work arduous hours to feed families and attend barbecues.
-In 2005 this community of roughly 10,000 in the fifties and 5,000 in the nineties was eventually brought to an end in a mass fire sale to land developers.
+In 2005, this community of roughly 10,000 in the fifties and 5,000 in the nineties was eventually brought to an end in a mass fire sale to land developers.
 Today the Cross Ashland area remains underdeveloped save for the new FBI building and University Police Station.